 Class Participation 30%

 Class Participation (30%)

-This is a discussion-based course, and therefore you must come to class in order to receive a participation grade.
+This is a discussion-based course, and therefore you must come to class – and participate in discussion - in order to receive a participation grade.
 If you do not come to class and participate every week, you cannot pass this course.
-Should you be forced to miss class, you can “make up” one class throughout the term by writing a 1000-word analysis of the assigned readings for that week.
-You may not make up more than one missed class.
-Make-up work must be handed in to the instructor during the class period following the meeting you missed.
+Should you be forced to miss a class, you can write a one-page reflection on the readings and hand it in at the beginning of the next class.
 If you anticipate missing classes (including for religious observances) please get in touch with me as soon as possible.